Introduction to Multi-Armed Bandits: Algorithm and crude analysis

 \begin{claim} \refeq{adv:eq:exp4-unbiased} holds if $q_t(a_{t,e})>0$ for each expert $e$. \end{claim}

 \begin{proof} Let us argue about each arm $a$ separately.
 If $q_t(a)>0$ then

 For a given expert $e$ plug in arm $a=a_{t,e}$, its choice in round $t$. \end{proof}

 So, if an arm $a$ is selected by some expert in a given round $t$, the selection rule needs to choose this arm with non-zero probability, regardless of which expert is actually chosen by \Hedge and what is this expert's recommendation.
-Further, if probability $q_t(a)$ is sufficiently large, then one can upper-bound fake costs, and consequently apply Theorem~\ref{adv:thm:L8-hedge}(a).
+Further, if probability $q_t(a)$ is sufficiently large, then one can upper-bound fake costs and apply Theorem~\ref{adv:thm:L8-hedge}.
 On the other hand, we would like to follow the chosen expert $e_t$ most of the time, so as to ensure low costs.
 A simple and natural way to achieve both objectives is to follow $e_t$ with probability $1-\gamma$, for some small $\gamma>0$, and with the remaining probability choose an arm uniformly at random.
 This completes the specification of our algorithm, which is known as \ExpFour.
-For clarity, we recap the full specification in Algorithm~\ref{adv:alg:L8-reduction}.
+We recap it in Algorithm~\ref{adv:alg:exp4}.

 \LinesNotNumbered \SetAlgoLined

 Note that $q_t(a) \geq \gamma/K > 0$ for each arm $a$.
 According to Claim~\ref{adv:cl:unbiased-holds} and Claim~\ref{adv:cl:Exp4-regrets}, the expected true regret of \Hedge is upper-bounded by its expected fake regret: $\E[R_{\Hedge}(T)] \leq \E[\widehat{R}_{\Hedge}(T)]$.